graysam/wi-boom/README.build.md

 Notes
 - UI is served from PROGMEM; no filesystem needed.
 - WebSocket at `/ws` sends telemetry ~every 250 ms and after commands.
 See `docs/WS_API.md`.
+- OTA updates: device listens on TCP/3232; ensure your host and device share a network (AP or STA).
+In IDE, a Network Port may appear.